What is a cookie

 Cookies we don’t set

-We do not use Google Analytics, Facebook Pixel, advertising remarketing tags, A/B testing tools, heatmap recorders, or any third-party behavioural tracker.
-We do not share cookie identifiers with third parties.
+We do not use Facebook Pixel, advertising remarketing tags, A/B testing tools, heatmap recorders, or any behavioural profiling tracker.
+We do not share cookie identifiers with third parties for advertising purposes.

 Third-party cookies during payment